Announcement

 their broader value.
 Sabbaticals provide faculty with an opportunity for reflection, intellectual

-exploration, and the occasional realization that a project sounded much better when it was first proposed.
+exploration, and the occasional realization that a project sounded much better when it was first

-Whether a manuscript is completed, partially drafted, thoughtfully reconsidered, or permanently set aside,
+Whether a manuscript is completed, partially drafted, thoughtfully reconsidered, or permanently set

 the sabbatical has still fulfilled its important role in supporting faculty growth—and providing a